MITgcm/MITgcm/doc/examples/examples.rst

 ***********************************

-The full MITgcm distribution comes with a set of pre-configured numerical experiments.
-Some are tests of individual parts of the model code, but many are fully fledged numerical simulations.
+The full MITgcm distribution comes with a set of pre-configured example numerical experiments.
+Some of these examples are tests of individual parts of the model code, but many are fully fledged numerical simulations.
 Full tutorials exist for a few of the examples, and are documented in sections :numref:`sec_eg_baro` -